rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 61:  Conclusion

-OML4R enables you to leverage the power of R, a leading statistical programming language, with the Oracle Database, the world’s most advanced, and high-performance database.
+OML4R enables you to leverage the power of R, a leading statistical programming language, with Oracle Database, the world’s most advanced, and high-performance database.
 OML4R provides simple, easy to use functions to perform exploratory data analysis including statistical analysis, data visualization, and more advanced and targeted data analysis.
-OML4R uses overloaded R functions that leverage the powerful Oracle database backend to eliminate the need for data movement while utilizing in-database parallel processing.
-Embedded R enables you to use advanced machine learning capabilities in real-time and creates the possibility of generating unprecedented value from your database resident data.
+OML4R uses overloaded R functions that leverage the powerful Oracle Database to eliminate the need for data movement while utilizing in-database parallel processing.

 6.2: Next Steps

 a) Sign-up: OCI Always Free Tier

 Consider signing-up for the Oracle Cloud Infrastructure Always Free Tier and use Oracle Machine Learning for R (as well as Oracle Machine Learning for Python and Oracle Machine Learning for SQL) for your development projects.
+Note that OML4R is currently not supported on Autonomous Database.
+However, you can use Oracle Database installed in a compute VM and OML4R.

 b) Get Certified: Oracle Machine Learning with Oracle Autonomous Database Certification Consider taking the Oracle Machine Learning with Oracle Autonomous Database Certification offered by Oracle University.

 ## Acknowledgements
-* **Authors** - Ravi Sharma, Pedro Torres, Milton Wan
+* **Authors** - Ravi Sharma, Rajeev Rumale, Milton Wan
-* **Last Updated By/Date** -  Ravi Sharma, 01/13/2022
+* **Last Updated By/Date** -  Ravi Sharma, 01/24/2022